HPI-Information-Systems/snowman/docs/advanced_setups/code_connection.md

 # Connect your code

-To more easily pipe results from your code right into Snowman, you can make use of its API.
+To more easily pipe results from your code into Snowman, you can make use of its [REST API](../swagger/index.html).
 The following guide will outline the necessary steps and give you a brief introduction.

 ## Snowman API

-Whenever a local Snowman instance is running, the API is listening at `http://localhost:8123/api` for requests to arrive.
-This interface is also used by the Snowman frontend itself.
+Whenever a local Snowman instance is running, the API is listening at `http://localhost:8123/api` (can be [configured via command line arguments](../dev_setup/introduction.md#command-line-arguments)).

-As no further authorization is implemented, every process on your computer is able to fully make use of Snowman's capabilities.
-Adding it your application is therefore pretty easy.
+This interface is also used by the Snowman frontend.

-Uploading results consists of two steps:
+**Be advised: We have not yet implemented any security features or authorization.** That means every process on your computer is able to access the API.

-0. Add the dataset to Snowman.
+You can upload results in two steps:

 1. Create a new experiment.
 2. Upload data to it.

 ## Use case

-In this example, we want to export our results from a python script running an ML mode for duplicate detection.
-Consider the following example:
+In this example, we want to export our results from a python script running a ML matching solution.
+Consider the following code:

 ```python
 import io